 The Berrien County Health Department (BCHD) is providing free lead-reducing filters.
 Residents can receive a free filter by picking one up at BCHD at 2149 E. Napier Avenue, Monday through Friday, 8:30 a.m. to 5 p.m.
 Filters can also be mailed to residents who call the drinking water hotline at 844-934-1315 or fill out an online form.

-To arrange water delivery to homebound or residents without transportation in the City of Benton Harbor, contact 211, which is available 24 hours a day, seven days a week.
-Phones that cannot contact 211 should contact 844-875-9211.
+Homebound delivery of bottled water will continue for those in need of this service.
+To arrange water delivery to the homebound or residents without transportation in the City of Benton Harbor, contact 211, which is available 24 hours a day, seven days a week.
+Phones that cannot contact 211 should call 844-875-9211.